We're aiming to simplify the process of creating excellent research that will help move your team forward.

 Combine qualitative and quantitative

 When choosing what to measure, it’s often a good idea to ask a mix of quantitative and qualitative questions.
-Quantitative questions (like scales) help you get a read on how well your design is performing and qualitative questions (like open-ended text questions) help you understand why.
+Quantitative questions (like scales) help you learn how well your design is performing.
+Qualitative questions (like open-ended text questions) help you understand why.
 The SoundingBox dashboard was designed to help connect your quantitative data with the qualitative through our smart tiles.